squidgy617/BrawlInstallerPlugins/README.md

 On first run of any plugin, the user will be prompted to [configure their settings](https://github.com/squidgy617/BrawlInstallerPlugins#configure-settings) if they have not done so already.

+All plugins attempt to create backups of files that they modify, replace, or delete.
+These backups are stored in `/Backups/` in the BrawlCrate root directory.
+The plugins will also create a log of the work they are doing.
+The most recent log file created by one of the plugins can be found in `/Logs/log.txt` in the BrawlCrate root folder.

 ## Configure Settings
 **Usage:** Plugins menu > BrawlInstaller Plugins > Configure Settings